open-estuary/estuary/doc/Deploy_Manual.4D02.md

 <h3 id="3.5">Boot via DISK(SAS/USB/SATA)</h3>

-D02 board supports booting via SAS and USB disk by default, if you want to boot via SATA, there are two different methods for you, one is to plug SATA disk into PCIE-to-SATA convert card(model:PEC-2024) which connect to D02 board, another is to connect SATA disk into SATA interface on D02 board directly. <br>
+D02 board supports booting via SAS and USB disk by default, if you want to boot via SATA, there are two different methods for you, one is to plug SATA disk into PCIE-to-SATA convert card(model:PEC-2024) which connect to D02 board, another is to connect SATA disk into SATA interface on D02 board directly.
 Usually the first is more stable than the second, so we suggest you to use the first method.

 For SAS and USB, the UEFI will directly get the grub from the EFI system partition on the hard disk.
 The grub will load the grub configuration file from the EFI system partition.
 So grubaa64.efi, grub.cfg, Image and different estuary release distributions are stored on disk.
 But for SATA boot mode, the kernel image will be loaded from NORFLASH into RAM on target board.
 The root parameter passed to the kernel will be specified in hip05-d02.dts and it will point to the root partition on SATA disk.